umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Nested-Content/index.md

     - If you would like to include the index position in the label, you can use `{{$index}}`.
     - If your property links to a content, media or member node, you can use the Angular filter `{{ pickerAlias | ncNodeName }}` to show the node name rather than the node ID.
     - If your property is a rich text editor, you can use the Angular filter `{{ pickerAlias | ncRichText }}` to show the unformatted text.
-    - You can use simple conditional logic to show text instead of 1 or 0 for a true/false property: `{{checkboxPickerAlias == 1 ?
-'Yes' : 'No'}}`
+    - You can use conditional logic to show text instead of 1 or 0 for a true/false property: `{{checkboxPickerAlias == 1 ?
+'Yes' : 'No'}}`.
     - For more complex property types, you can display specific attributes by referencing the JSON attribute.
-For example, if using the MultiUrlPicker, show the name of the first link using `{{urlPickerAlias[0]["name"]}}`
+For example, if using the MultiUrlPicker, show the name of the first link using `{{urlPickerAlias[0]["name"]}}`.
 - **Min Items** - Sets the minimum number of items that should be allowed in the list.
 If greater than `0`, **Nested Content** will pre-populate your list with the minimum amount of allowed items and prevent deleting items below this level.
 Defaults to `0`.
 - **Max Items** - Sets the maximum number of items that should be allowed in the list.
 If greater than `0`, **Nested Content** will prevent new items being added to the list above this threshold.
 Defaults to `0`.
 - **Confirm Deletes** - Enabling this will demand item deletions to require a confirmation before being deleted.
 Defaults to `true`.